-The report opens with a Chair's report (charities SORP (FRS 102) paragraph 1.5) followed by a summary of the charity's aims and activities (paragraphs 1.17 and 1.36).
-The achievements and performance section (paragraphs 1.20 and 1.40) includes data on performance (paragraph 1.44) and the financial review (paragraphs 1.21 and 1.46) includes an overview of its pricing policy including discounts for those on low incomes.
-Note the reserves policy and going concern section provides an explanation of the target level of reserves, the reserves held, and the charity's plans to restore its reserves (paragraphs 1.22 and 1.48).
-The risk management (paragraph 1.46) section that identifies the major risks and the action taken to manage them.
+The report opens with a Chair's report (Charities SORP (FRSSE) paragraph 1.5) followed by a summary of the charity's aims and activities (paragraphs 1.18 and 1.36) undertaken for the public benefit (paragraph 1.19).
+The achievements and performance section (paragraphs 1.21 and 1.41) includes data on performance (paragraph 1.45) and the financial review (paragraphs 1.22 and 1.47) includes an overview of its pricing policy including access for those on low incomes.
+Note the reserves policy provides an explanation of the target level of reserves, the reserves held, and the charity's plans to restore its reserves (paragraphs 1.23 and 1.49).
+The report includes a risk management (paragraph 1.47) section identifies the major risks and the action taken to manage them.

-The charity has identified that its financial sustainability is challenged and has outlined the measures it is taking (paragraph 1.23) in the section plans for future periods (paragraph 1.49).
+The charity has identified that its financial sustainability is challenged and has outlined the measures it is taking (paragraph 1.24) in the section plans for future periods (paragraph 1.50).

-The report concludes with the administrative disclosures required (paragraph1.25, 1.27, 1.51 and 1.52), including trustee induction and training (paragraph 1.51).
+The report concludes with the administrative disclosures required (paragraphs 1.26, 1.28, 1.52 and 1.53), including trustee induction and training (paragraph 1.52).
 Some trustees are appointed by other bodies and these are considered to be related parties.
-This section also discloses how the pay of senior managers is set and who the trustees consider the key management personnel to be (paragraph 1.51).
+This section also discloses how the pay of senior managers is set and who the trustees consider the key management personnel to be (paragraph 1.52).
 The approach to setting key management pay is intended to be solely illustrative and is not to be taken as a pay norm or a pay benchmark set for regulatory purposes by the Scottish Charity Regulator.

 The report includes the statement of disclosure required by section 418 of the Companies Act 2006.
 A statement of trustees' responsibilities in relation to the financial statements has also been included in accordance with FRC audit standards (ISA 700) with the additional statement given that the accounts are included in the charity's website.
-These statements (see appendix 4 to Audit Practice Note 11) are not a requirement of the Charities SORP (FRS 102).
-Since the group qualifies as small under section 383 of the Companies Act 2006, the strategic report required of medium and large companies under: 'The Companies Act 2006 (Strategic Report and Director's Report) Regulations 2013' is not required.
+These statements (see appendix 4 to Audit Practice Note 11) are not a requirement of the Charities SORP (FRSSE).
+Since the group qualifies as small under section 383, the strategic report required of medium and large companies under the 'The Companies Act 2006 (Strategic Report and Director's Report) Regulations 2013' is not required.